 - In the European Union, we provide substantive and strategic counsel with regard to the European Commission, the Council of the European Union, and the European Parliament, as well as agencies such as Basel Committee on Banking Supervision, Euro Banking Association (BCBS), European Insurance and Occupational Pensions Authority, European Securities and Markets Authority, and Federal Security Service.

 - In the United Kingdom post-Brexit, we continue to guide clients in policy matters involving regulatory agencies and standard-setting bodies and such as the Bank of England, Financial Conduct Authority, and ICE Benchmarks Administration and their new relationship to European Union institutions.

 - Globally, we provide strategic advice and substantive counsel in regard of multilateral agencies such as BCBS, International Association of Insurance Supervisors, and International Organization of Securities Commissions.
 Since January 2018, we have managed the Trans-Atlantic Business Council (TABC), the only transatlantic business association representing both European and American companies on international trade, investment, and regulatory issues affecting the transatlantic business environment.

-Whether clients simply require insight and understanding, or seek to proactively influence proposed legislation, regulatory changes, or agency interpretations, the firm has the reputation and know-how to help our clients achieve their objectives.
+The K&L Gates Regulatory Action Detection Response (R.A.D.A.R.) keeps our clients up to date by providing a comprehensive guide on financial regulatory developments and tracking new proposals, regulations, and laws in Europe, the United Kingdom, the United States and major international regulators.
+Whether clients simply require insight and understanding or seek to proactively influence proposed legislation, regulatory changes, or agency interpretations, K&L Gates has the experience to help our clients achieve their objectives.